ixmatus/prizm/README.md

 Make sure all of the conversion formulas convert losslessly at an acceptable level of precision.

 ### 0.1.0.3
-Conversion for SRGB <-> HEX.
-All color types should be instances of Functor so fmap can work over their values.
+All color types should have instances for Functor so fmap can work over their values.
+All color types should have instances for Applicative to make computations cleaner.

+### 0.1.0.4
+Conversion functions for sRGB to HEX.

 ### 1.0.0.0
 Implementations for